Scoppio/megamek/megamek/docs/Archive Stuff/maps/Map Editor-readme.txt

 The graphics for maps are stored in tileset files.
 These are located in the data/images/hexes directory.
 The default tileset is called "atmospheric.tileset".
 Image files should be located in a subdirectory off of the data/images/hexes directory.
-The tileset used by the game can be changed in the MegaMek.cfg file, in the game base directory.
+The tileset used by the TWGame can be changed in the MegaMek.cfg file, in the TWGame base directory.

   Tileset File Format
     The tileset file format is similar to the board file format.
 The two